audaciaconsulting/Audacia.Seed/README.md

 ```csharp
 new BookingSeed().WithPrerequisite(b => b.Facility.Building);
 ```
+> [!NOTE]
-Note that this isn't necessary if these relationships are mandatory.
+> This isn't necessary if these relationships are mandatory.

 ### `WithPrerequisite` (multiple entities)